jess-alejo/dev-resources/javascript/arrow_functions.md

 ##### Spread Operator

-Used to expand an iterable (array, string, object)
+Use to expand an iterable (array, string, object)

 ```javascript
 // combine an array